thoughtbot/ember-cli-rails/README.md

 end
 ```

-Once you've updated your initializer to taste, install EmberCLI if it is not already installed, and use it to generate your EmberCLI app in the location/s specified in the initializer.
+Once you've updated your initializer to taste, install Ember CLI if it is not already installed, and use it to generate your Ember CLI app in the location/s specified in the initializer.
 For example:

 ```sh
 cd frontend
 ember init
 ```

 You will also need to install the [ember-cli-rails-addon](https://github.com/rondale-sc/ember-cli-rails-addon).
-For each of your EmberCLI applications, run:
+For each of your Ember CLI applications, run:

 ```sh
 npm install --save-dev ember-cli-rails-addon@0.0.11
 ```

 And that's it!
-You should now be able to start up your Rails server and see your EmberCLI app.
+You should now be able to start up your Rails server and see your Ember CLI app.

-### Multiple EmberCLI apps
+### Multiple Ember CLI apps

-In the initializer you may specify multiple EmberCLI apps, each of which can be
+In the initializer you may specify multiple Ember CLI apps, each of which can be
 referenced with the view helper independently.
 You'd accomplish this like so:

 ```ruby